silvano-squizzato/offer-rest-api/README.md

 ```

 # Build the project
-From the source folder of the project you can build a JAR file typing this command
+From the source folder of the project type this command
 ```sh
 ./mvnw clean package
 ```

 # Basic assumptions
-Security is not required over HTTP.
+1. Security is not required over HTTP.
-Error e message error handling is limited in this current version of the solution.
+2. Error and response message handling is limited in this version.
-Although it is possible to package this service as a traditional WAR file for deployment to an external application server, a simpler standalone approach has been used for testing.
+3. Although it is possible to package this service as a traditional WAR file for deployment to an external application server, a simpler standalone approach has been used for testing.
-Repository persistence is in-memory, when the standalone application stops its content is wiped.
+4. Repository persistence is in-memory, so when the standalone application stops its content is wiped.

 # Development notes
 Tests are available under